 After covering all the risks, you’re probably wondering what’s left to be desired with an adjustable-rate mortgage?
 There are a few reasons.

-Since service members' pay is public knowledge, you know what next year's higher pay will be and whether or not you can afford an increased mortgage payment.
-This should help you avoid negative amortization and growing your debt.
+Since service members' pay is public knowledge, you know what next year's higher pay will be and whether or not you can afford increased mortgage rates.
+This knowledge should help you avoid negative amortization and growing your debt.

-With a fixed-rate mortgage, if the homeowner wants to lower the interest rate (or overall amount owed), they must pay to refinance.
-Most home refinances can equal anywhere from 2% to 5% of your new home loan.
-ARMs shift with the market and don’t require additional fees to adjust your rate should the market lower.
+With fixed mortgage rates, if the homeowner wants to lower the interest rate (or overall amount owed), they must pay to refinance.
+Most home refinances can cost anywhere from 2% to 6% of your new home loan.
+A $300,000 home would fall anywhere between $6,000 and $18,000.

-Getting a VA Home Loan means that you’ll not only have the basic benefits (like no down payment, competitive interest rates, and no private mortgage company) but you’ll also be protected from the pre-payment penalty if you pay off your loan before it matures.
+Getting a VA loan means enjoying benefits like no down payment, competitive interest rates, and no private mortgage insurance, and you’re also protected from any prepayment penalties if you decide to pay off your loan early.

-Sifting through the pros and cons of an adjustable-rate mortgage is crucial to understanding the process.
-But you need to dig deeper into your intentions with the property if you want to determine if an ARM is the right financing option for you.
+You need to dig deep into your intentions with the property to determine if an ARM is the right financing option for you.

-Although military homebuyers counter some of the risk associated with an ARM with their lifestyle alone, a fixed-rate mortgage might be the better choice if you plan on holding onto the property for the foreseeable future.
+Although military homebuyers counter some of the risk associated with an ARM with their lifestyle alone, a fixed-rate mortgage might be the better choice if you plan on keeping the property for the foreseeable future.
 The longer you own the home, the more likely you'll feel the market's fluctuations.

-Let’s say you live somewhere where your Basic Housing Allowance (BAH) is high, such as Hawaii or California.
-Your allowance may cover the cost of your mortgage and then some.
-But what if you PCS somewhere with a lower BAH; can you still afford your mortgage or an increase, for that matter?
+Say you live somewhere where Basic Housing Allowance (BAH) is high, such as Hawaii, California, or Washington, DC.
+Your allowance may cover most or possibly all of the mortgage.
+But what if you PCS somewhere with a lower BAH?
+Can you still afford your mortgage if it forces you to pay out-of-pocket more than you might already be?

 You can argue that a renter will cover the mortgage, which negates any fluctuation in BAH, but there are some factors to consider with that, which we'll cover in the next point.

 As stated, longevity is a huge factor when deciding between an ARM and FRM.
 But let’s say for a minute that you do rent out the home when you move.
-The goal with a rental investment is to have rent payments cover the mortgage payment (and then some).
+The goal with a rental investment is to have rent payments at least cover the mortgage payment.
 But what if your mortgage increases beyond an appropriate rental price?
-Coupled with the financial risk of an empty rental, a higher mortgage payment could have you spending out of pocket.
+Coupled with the financial risk of an empty rental, higher mortgage rates could have you spending out of pocket.

 Another time to pass on an ARM is if you intend to pay off the property within 15 years of owning it.
 Most ARMs are written for 30 years.
 If you can afford the higher payments, an FRM should allow you to pay the balance on your loan quicker, accrue less interest, and ultimately save more money.

-You can look at the facts until your eyes cross, but at the end of the day, it's best to sit down and consider all the variables.
-Are you planning to keep the house for ten years or more?
-Do you plan to sell after three years?
-What's the housing market like right now?
+You can look at the facts until your eyes cross, but it comes down to whether you plan to keep the house for ten years or more and what the housing market is like.
 While conventional wisdom might say to select a fixed-rate mortgage instead of an adjustable-rate mortgage, consider your circumstances, finances, and intentions.